 I Solve Problems

-I'm Bryce, a jack-of-all-tech, highly adaptable leader, with tangible student government experience.
-My work has taken me between elected official, full-stack developer, system administrator, and more.
+I'm Bryce, a technological, highly adaptable leader with real experience.
+My work has taken me through roles as an elected official, full-stack developer, system administrator, and more.
 I'm frequently called in to complete jobs others have been unable to do.

-I'm graduating UW's Informatics program with real-world experience.
-My educational background covers development, science, technology, communication, politics, and design.
+I've graduated UW's Informatics program and after a gap summer, and looking for my new opportunity.
+My educational background covers programming, science, technology, communication, politics, statistics, IT security, and design.

 I have great 'soft skills' as well: I'm personable, down-to-Earth, communicative, attentive to detail, and skilled at ideation.
-I operate well in fuzzily-defined roles, can keep track of a variety of tasks, and take pride in completing goals.
+I operate well in fuzzily-defined roles, can keep track of a variety of tasks, and take pride in completing goals completely and thoroughly.

 March 2016 — June 2017

 The Student Technology Fee is home to my proudest works.
 UW students pay $38 / quarter into a the STF, amounting to $5 million annually which is later appropriated by a committee of 9 voting and 4 ex-officio members.
 I've spent over 4 years with the STF, starting as a liaison from the ASUW Student Senate.
 During summer 2015, I built a brand new website on node.js after the previous web-developer ghosted.
 I continued serving as an at-large member before being appointed Chair in March 2016.